krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/filtering-1.png "flames")

-It's hard to guess from that why some requests are slower than others.
+It's hard to guess why some requests are slower than others.
 We can see two different methods executed at the top of the flame graph:

 - ```matrixMultiplySlow()```
 - ```matrixMultiplyFaster()```

-We cannot conclude from that, which one is responsible for worse latency.
+We cannot conclude from that which one is responsible for worse latency.
 Let's add filters to that graph to understand the latency of the second request from pasted access log:

 ```